 4. Bolsters are then sewn through the ear.

 5. A week later, the sutures are cut and the bolsters removed.
 This provides ample time for the tissues of the ear to properly heal and begin scarring down.
-The patient is instructed not to manipulate or tug on the ear for another 3-4 weeks to prevent recurrence, and in this guy’s case, avoidance of wake-boarding.
+The patient is instructed not to manipulate or tug on the ear for another 3-4 weeks to prevent recurrence: for Patient 1, no wake-boarding and for Patient 2, no ear-grabbing.

 So there you have it.
 Hope the curiosity is satisfied for those who were curious in the first place.
 Again, no DIYs please, since we don’t want to see you hurting yourself, as if smashing your head against the water wasn’t bad enough.